-The proposed amendment to section 368-13, HRS, provides for the Executive Director to exercise discretion in cases where there has been a determination of reasonable cause to believe that an unlawful act of discrimination has occurred and conciliation efforts have failed to resolve the complaint, to either issue a final demand or dismiss the complaint and issue a notice of right to sue.
-This will allow for setting of enforcement priorities and more efficient use of limited enforcement resources in investigation, conciliation, and litigation.
-Similar discretion is provided to and exercised by the U.S. Equal Employment Opportunity Commission under Title VII of the Civil Rights Act of 1964.
+The proposed amendment to section 368-13, HRS, provides discretion for the Executive Director in cases where there has been a determination of reasonable cause to believe that an unlawful act of discrimination has occurred and conciliation efforts have failed to resolve the complaint, to either issue a final conciliation demand or dismiss the complaint and issue a notice of right to sue.
+This will allow for the setting of enforcement priorities and more efficient use of limited enforcement resources in investigation, conciliation, and litigation.